Battle of Mondovì: Battle

 The next morning, Sérurier's advance struck the Sardinian rearguard on the heights of Buon Gesù drove it back on the town of Vicoforte.
 Sérurier formed his conscripts into three heavy columns and covered them with his more experienced soldiers in skirmish order.
 Then, putting himself at the head of the central column, he led a charge against the Sardinians with Masséna's division following behind.

 The speed of the French attack did not allow Colli to deploy his troops properly, nor were there any prepared defenses.
 A few of the Sardinian units panicked and fled, leaving gaps in the line.
 Fiorella and Guieu's brigades, supported by BG Elzéar Dommartin's brigade of Masséna, converged on Vicoforte and captured it.
 The Sardinians at La Bicocca held firm until Dichat was killed, then they joined the disorderly retreat.
-Bonaparte's cavalry commander, Stengel took 200 dragoons across the Ellero, but Colonel Chaffardon counterattacked with 125 Sardinian horsemen and drove the French back.
+Bonaparte's cavalry commander Stengel took 300 dragoons across the Ellero, but Colonel Chaffardon counterattacked with 250 Sardinian dragoons of the Regiment "Dragoni di Sua Maestà" and drove the French back.
 Stengel was mortally wounded in the melee.

 When the French arrived at Mondovì, the governor managed to stall the pursuers for a time with negotiations, but he surrendered the town when fired on at about 6 pm.
 Bonaparte forced the municipal authorities to provide large contributions of food to his hungry soldiers, so the town was not sacked.